Main content

 None

-Offers a detailed historical examination of Western classical music from the 1820s through 1900, emphasizing both repertoire and the cultural practice of music-making.
-Assignments include midterm and final exams and one research paper.
+Offers a detailed historical examination of Western classical music from 1800 through 1900, emphasizing both repertoire and the cultural practice of music-making.

 Credit Hours